 If you are an engineering consultant, you are probably always looking for ways to optimize your business, increase efficiency and improve sales.
-A significant portion of your time is spent acquiring new customers, working on your social media presence, going to conferences, and so on.
+Besides your core engineering activity, a significant portion of your time is spent acquiring new customers, working on your online presence, going to conferences, and so on.
 With all of these extra (but very necessary) tasks, it is crucial to identify where you can optimize your daily workflow so that your business does not take over all your free time.
 Moreover, you should strive to work on your business instead of for it, which is usually a difficult balance for engineering consultants to achieve.

-If you are a CAE consultant (CFD or FEM), you are in the right place at SimScale.
-The platform offers an optimal workflow for your simulation projects so that you can focus more on marketing and sales.
-Moreover, if you have co-workers, joint work has never been easier from anywhere in the world with SimScale.
+If you are a simulation consultant (CFD or FEM), you are in the right place at SimScale.
+The platform offers an optimal workflow for your engineering analysis projects so that you can focus more on marketing and sales.
+Moreover, if you have co-workers, joint work has never been easier from anywhere in the world with the cloud-based SimScale platform.

-In this article, we will cover five tips that you can implement immediately to improve your results with your business.
+In this article, we will cover five tips for engineering consultants that can be implemented immediately to improve the results for your business.

 1. Use Best Practices and Templates As Much As You Can